 Cycle Store/Workshop, Student Lounge, Roof Top Bar/Lounge, Pool, Communal Laundry & Drying, Communal Vegetable Garden and Communal Kitchen.
-8. Individuals residing within the Student Accommodation are limited to At all times. students attending a recognised tertiary institution (i.e. University of Queensland) or for the use of the on-site manager only.
+8. Individuals residing within the Student Accommodation are limited to At all times. ٥.
+At all tilles. students attending a recognised tertiary institution (i.e. University of Queensland) or for the use of the on-site manager only.
 9. A minimum of fifty (50) percent of students residing within the Student At all times.
-J .
 Accommodation must be international students.
-At all tilles.
-Accommodation must be international students.
-A contract of the first of the desire of the contract of the c A register of the type of students, either domestic or international, must be kept on the premises at all times and produced to Council upon request.
+A register of the type of students, either domestic or international, must be kept on the premises at all times and produced to Council upon request.
 The register must be provided to Council every six (6) months.
-An international student is a person defined as an 'overseas student' as per the Education Services for Overseas Students Act 2000.
-Altera tions and/or Relocations 10.
+An international student is a person defined as an 'overseas student' as 411 per the Education Services for Overseas Students Act 2000. tions and/or Relocations 10.
 Any alteration or relocation in connection with or arising from the At all times. development to any service, installation, plant, equipment or other item belonging to or under the control of the telecommunications authority, electricity authority or Council or other person engaged in the provision of public utility services is to be carried out with the development and at no cost to Council.
-11. Replace existing Council infrastructure (including but not limited to any At all times.
-11. street trees and footpaths) to a standard which is consistent with At all times.
-Council's standards should this infrastructure be damaged as part of construction works.
-D ges to Services and Assets 12.
+11. Replace existing Council infrastructure (including but not limited to any At all times. street trees and footpaths) to a standard which is consistent with Council's standards should this infrastructure be damaged as part of construction works.
+Dama ges to Services and Assets 12.
 Any damage caused to existing services and assets as a result of the At all times. development works must be repaired at no cost to the asset owner at the following times: a.
 Where the damage would cause a hazard to pedestrian or vehicle safety, immediately; or b.
-Where otherwise, upon completion of the works associated with the development.
-Any repair work which proposes to alter the alignment or level of existing services and assets must first be referred to the relevant service authority for approval.
-Infrastructure Charges 13.
-Pay infrastructure charges for the proposed development in accordance Prior to with the Lockyer Valley Regional Council Adopted Infrastructure Charges commencement of Resolution in effect at time of payment. use or in accordance hessiation in effect at time of payment. with an Infrastructure Hours of Operation - Catering Shop Agreement.
-At all times.
-14. The hours of operation for the Catering Shop and ancillary group At all times. study/meeting room to the general public is limited to between 5am to 9pm 7 days a week.
+Where otherwise, upon completion of the works associated with the development. with the development.
+Any repair work which proposes to alter the alignment or level of existing services and assets must first be referred to the relevant service Infrast authority for approval. tructure Charges 13.
+Pay infrastructure charges for the proposed development in accordance Prior to 15. with the Lockyer Valley Regional Council Adopted Infrastructure Charges commencement of Resolution in effect at time of payment. use or in accordance Resolution in effect at time of payment. with an Infrastructure 11- of Operation Cotoning Char Agreement. of Operation - Catering Shop AL all 12 as 14.
+The hours of operation for the Catering Shop and ancillary group At all times. study/meeting room to the general public is limited to between 5am to 9pm 7 days a week.
 The ancillary group study/meeting room can operate 24 hours, 7 days a week for individuals residing within the Student Accommodation.